Over 72,812 People Rescued Amidst Ongoing Flood Emergency - UrduPoint

 Over 72,812 People Rescued Amidst Ongoing Flood Emergency

-LAHORE, (UrduPoint / Pakistan Point News - 29th Aug, 2025) The Emergency Services Department (ESD) Punjab (Rescue-1122) intensified its operations in flood-hit areas across the province, deploying 779 rescue boats and safely evacuating 72,812 individuals from various high-risk areas.
+LAHORE, (UrduPoint / Pakistan Point News - 30th Aug, 2025) The Emergency Services Department (ESD) Punjab,Rescue 1122 on Saturday scaled up its flood relief and evacuation operations across the province,deploying 779 rescue boats and safely evacuating 72,812 individuals from high-risk areas.

-The spokesperson reported that as of this morning, an additional 922 individuals were rescued from inundated zones.
+He added that as of this morning,an additional 922 people were rescued from inundated zones.

+Providing details of the district-wise operations,the spokesperson reported that the highest number of evacuees were rescued in Bahawalpur (10,319),Kasur (8,672),Pakpattan (6,157),Okara (6,072) and Gujranwala (4,882).
+Significant numbers were also evacuated from Nankana Sahib, Bahawalnagar, Vehari, Hafizabad, Mandi Bahauddin, Narowal, and Jhelum, while smaller-scale rescues took place in Multan, Rajanpur, Attock, Jhang, Toba Tek Singh, Sahiwal and Faisalabad.

 Recent Stories